 The deadline is looming for organisations who want a share of £115,000 to help make Merseyside a cleaner and greener place.

-The funding has been made available for Merseyside and Halton community and voluntary groups, schools, faith groups and not-for-profit organisations, who can reduce household waste, encourage recycling and resource re-use, and prevent carbon emissions.
+The funding has been made available for Merseyside and Halton community and voluntary groups, schools, faith groups and not-for-profit organisations, who can reduce household waste, encourage recycling and resource re-use and prevent carbon emissions.
+The projects will also have to demonstrate wider positive impacts on the environment, health and education.

-The money is coming from the Merseyside Recycling and Waste Authority and Veolia Community Fund 2017/18.
+The money is coming from the Merseyside Recycling and Waste Authority and Veolia Community Fund 2019/20, which has been running annually since 2006.

-Successful applicants can be awarded up to £25,000 for schemes which operate across Merseyside and Halton, and £8,000 for projects which work solely at local authority level.
-Projects will have eleven months to deliver their schemes and will be expected to get started in May.
+Successful applicants can be awarded up to £25,000 for schemes which operate across all six districts in Merseyside and Halton, and £8,000 for projects which work solely at one local authority level.

 Organisations interested in this year’s Community Fund can: